SNCFdevelopers/bootstrap-sncf/templates/docs/4.3/components/picker.md

 - date-time-pickers
 - range-pickers

+{% callout warning %}
+### Accessibility
+This components, and the library which it's based on, needs to automatically add `readonly` on input tag to ensure correct working.
+{% endcallout %}

 {% callout info %}
 ### How to use programmatic access ?
 Our pickers are based upon [Flatpickr library](https://flatpickr.js.org/) and you can use all the fonctions included and described in their documentation.